migramirez2/Harmony-ONE/progress/sun-hyuk-ahn.md

+2024-06-30 Tue: Continued to work on the gas estimation when sending transactions.
+The method for retrieving gas estimation called from `geth` seems to not be compatible for Harmony (worked for other networks `Sepolia`).
+Currently using an arbitrary value for gas estimation but will attempt to solve this tomorrow.

 2024-06-29 Mon: Continued development for option creation.
 Noticed an increase in gas when using the CLI rather than the script.
 Attempting to decrease optimize the gas usage.

 ---